RittgerLabGroup/SPIRES_2025_0_1/README.md

 To test a new Toolbox release:

-1. Remove the sandbox directories from the matlab path with `rmsandbox()`.
+1. Remove the sandbox directories from the matlab path by closing the Project widget
 2. Check and remove any previous Toolbox paths from the matlab path.
 3. Double-click the new .mltbx file to add it to the path.